 This celebration consists of two days of dancing, contests and presentations, to re-establish old friendships and meet new people, with many vendors and performers in attendance.
 As every year, all of our neighbors from the surrounding towns are welcome to join us in most of the festivities.

-Enjoy traditional foods, dances, songs and stories!
+Come join us and enjoy traditional foods, dances, songs and stories!

-Never been to a Pow wow?
+Never been to a Pow Wow?

-Pow Wow Tips:
+Pow Wow Tips

 - During Grand Entry, everyone stands as the Eagle Staff, the flags and the dancers enter.
 The Master of Ceremonies will announce other events that require standing as a gesture of respect.